convey-stack/convey-stack.github.io/_documentation/Web-API.md

 ## CQRS Integration

-To seamlessly integrate with Command and Query handlers that can be invoked either by internal API call via HTTP or a message broker (just make sure that you don't process queries asynchronously, as it doesn't make much sense), CQRS integration with Web API can be installed.
+To seamlessly integrate with `command` and `query` handlers that can be invoked either by internal HTTP API call or a message broker (just make sure that you don't process queries asynchronously, as it doesn't make much sense), CQRS integration with Web API has to be installed.

 ## Installation
 `dotnet add package Convey.WebApi.CQRS`